-- Intermediates or APIs which fail to meet the predetermined specifications should be identified and quarantined as such.
-Further, they can be reprocessed or reworked as necessary.
+- Intermediates and APIs that fail to meet predetermined specifications should be identified and quarantined as such.
+Furthermore, they can be reprocessed or reworked as necessary.
 The final disposition of such materials should be recorded.

-- Reprocessing generally acceptable: Putting back the intermediates or APIs (which do not conform to the required specifications) into the process and performing necessary operations as per the established manufacturing process.
-Also capturing all these actions into the regular manufacturing process.
+- Reprocessing: Putting back the intermediates or APIs (which do not conform to the required specifications) into the process and performing necessary operations as per the established manufacturing process is generally acceptable when all these actions are captured into the regular manufacturing process.

-- Reworking: Investigating the reasons for non-conformance should be performed prior to making decisions for the reworking of batches that do not meet the established standards.
-Also once the reworking is complete, documentation should demonstrate that the reworked product is of the same equivalent quality as of regular batch.
-The Concurrent Validation approach should be considered as appropriate for the rework process.
+- Rework: Investigating the reasons for non-conformance should be performed prior to making decisions for the reworking of batches that do not meet the established standards.
+Also, once the rework is complete, documentation should demonstrate that the reworked product is of the same equivalent quality as the regular batch.
+The Concurrent Validation approach should be considered appropriate for the rework process.

 Solvent and Material Retrieval

-- Recovery of materials including solvents should be considered acceptable provided that approved procedures exist for recovery and recovered material meet the specifications suitable for their intended application.
+- Recovery of materials, including solvents, should be considered acceptable provided that approved procedures that exist for recovery and recovered material meet the specifications suitable for their intended application.

 - Fresh and recovered solvents can be combined if adequate testing shows the suitability for all manufacturing processes in which they may be consumed.

-- Materials identified as a returning one, they should be quarantined
+- Materials identified as returning ones should be quarantined.